shetyeshail/blog/_posts/2018-02-25-My-Computer.md

 ```
 The first line loads Oh-My-ZSH.
 The 'export ZSH_THEME' line loads the "ys" theme, which is my preferred theme, but you can pick your own.
 There's a [list of the included ones on GitHub](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes) and there's a way to download more or customize your own.
 I also set autocomplete for commands to be hyphen insensitive, and for dots to show up when a command is running.
 I also enabled the plugin for git, and there's a [list of more plugins on Github](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins).
 I also setup my editor of choice, which is vim.
 The last few lines are to attach a tmux session whenever terminal is opened.
 We haven't setup tmux yet, but we will do that next.
 You can save and exit out of this .zshrc file.

-Tmux is a Terminal MUltipleXer.
+Tmux is a **T**erminal **MU**ltiple**X**er.
 What I use it for is organizing multiple terminals within a single Terminal window.
 It allows you to open sessions with multiple panes, and tile the panes or stack them to organize them, and resize them next to each other.
 So I could have vim open up side by side with my files, and have another pane open with the compiler output or a terminal.
 This way I can basically replicate having a IDE.
 Super useful tool.

 Tmux can be installed with the following command: